matthewgottlieb/autoPortConfigAgent/README.md

 #### linkdown event
 If an interface transitions to a linkdown state, a default configuration can be set on the interface.
 If no default is specified in the configuration, no changes will be made.

+#### lldp configuration options
+The configuration also supports lldp options on the port.
+The example configurations contain lldp configuration options.

 ### CVP warning
 This script does not interface with CVP.
 As such any configuration applied to the switch may cause the switch to show as out-of-sync within any CVP instance to which this switch is tied.
 Manual reconciliation would be required.